Esri/public-transit-tools/better-bus-buffers/UsersGuide.md

   When choosing symbology, make sure to check for values of \<Null\>.
 * **[Output Field Prefix]_AvgHeadway**: The average headway, in minutes, between trips during the time window designated by the prefix.
 This field will be \<Null\> if the average headway could not be calculated, typically for the same reason that the MaxWaitTime field cannot be calculated.

+The stop_id values in the output are not unique.
+The combination of stop_id, route_id, and direction_id should be unique.

 ### Troubleshooting & potential pitfalls
 * **I got a warning message saying I had non-overlapping date ranges**: This is because of the way your GTFS data has constructed its calendar.txt file, or because your GTFS datasets (if you have multiple datasets) do not cover the same date ranges.
 See the explanation of this problem in the [*Preprocess GTFS* section](#PreprocessGTFS).